Eitan-zw/MambaStocks_Project/README.md

 ## Requirements

-The code has been tested running under Python 3.12, with the following packages and their dependencies installed:
+The code has been tested running on Python version 3.12, with the following packages and their dependencies installed:
 ```
 numpy==1.26.4
 matplotlib==3.8.3